llvm/clangd-www/config.md

 - Declaring an `External` index disables background-indexing implicitly for files under the `MountPoint`.
 Users can turn it back on, by explicitly mentioning `Background: Build` in a later fragment.

+## Style

+Describes the style of the codebase, beyond formatting.

+### FullyQualifiedNamespaces

+Namespaces that should always be fully qualified, meaning no "using" declarations, always spell out the whole name (with or without leading::).
+All nested namespaces are affected as well.
+Affects availability of the AddUsing tweak.

 ## Diagnostics
 {:.v12}